monadicus/snarkops/snops_book/user_guide/envs/TIMELINES.md

 The timeline document is where you can specify a multitude of different actions for the nodes to take.

-This is an optional document.
+This is an optional document at `environment` prepare time.
+You an also add timelines after an `environment` has started.

 ## Fields

-The different top level fields you can specify in a topology document and what they mean.
+The different top level fields you can specify in a timeline document and what they mean.
 You can skip to the different actions by clicking [here](#timeline-actions).
 You can skip to examples by clicking [here](#examples).

 The required fields are italicized.